faenrandir/a_careful_examination/content/documents/polygamy/denials/joseph_smiths_polygamy_denials.md

 +++
 ### Introduction

 Joseph Smith denied the practice of polygamy[^polygamydenials] on several occasions.
 He was also responsible for the publication or distribution of several additional denials.
-A complete listing of early Church leader polygamy denials up to 1850 is {{ link(text="available here", path="/documents/polygamy/denials/denial_analysis.pdf") }}.
+A complete listing of early Church leader polygamy denials up to 1850 is [available here](/documents/polygamy/denials/denial_analysis.pdf).

 A few notes: